 The river bed and berm lands provide feeding, roosting and breeding habitat for populations of indigenous birds and introduced game birds.
-More than 50 bird species were recorded from the vicinity of the Waimea River Park between 1999 and 20042.
+More than 50 bird species were recorded from the vicinity of the Waimea River Park between 1999 and 2004.
 The open gravel bed of the river provides useful habitat for black-fronted tern (nationally endangered), banded dotterel (nationally vulnerable) and black-fronted dotterel.
 The lower reaches of the river, especially the estuary margin, provide habitat for Australasian bittern (nationally endangered), banded rail (at risk), spotless crake (at risk), marsh crake (at risk) and fernbird (at risk).
-The river supports populations of indigenous fish and introduced sports fish.